-Available data from published prospective and retrospective cohort studies with montelukast use in pregnant women evaluating major birth defects have not established a drug-associated risk.
-Available studies have methodologic limitations, including small sample size, in some cases retrospective data collection, and inconsistent comparator groups.

-Montelukast film-coated tablet may be used during pregnancy only if it is considered to be clearly essential.
+Available data from published prospective and retrospective cohort studies with montelukast use in pregnant women evaluating major birth defects have not been established a drug-associated risk.
+Available studies have methodologic limitation, including small sample size, in some cases retrospective data collection, and inconsistent comparator groups.
+Montelukast may be used during pregnancy only if it is considered to be clearly essential.